mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 ## Define landing page presets {#lp-define-preset}

-When [creating a landing page](../landing-pages/create-lp.md#create-a-lp), you need to select a landing page preset to be able to build the landing page and leverage it through **[!DNL Journey Optimizer]**.
+When [creating a landing page](../landing-pages/create-lp.md#create-a-lp), you must select a landing page preset to be able to build the landing page and leverage it through **[!DNL Journey Optimizer]**.

 ### Access landing page presets {#lp-presets}